redpesk-core/afb-app-manager/doc/afm-user-daemon.md

  - ***%p***: plugins

-   Unhandled until now.
+   In the future should represent the list of plugins and plugins directory separated by ','.

-   Will be the colon separated list of plugins and plugins directory.
+   Warning: not supported in current version.

  - ***%P***: port